jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/08 : Updated disk sizing for the new E series StandardSSD_LRS disks
+- 01/08 : Updated Compute API to 2018-10-01, new parameters writeAcceleratorEnabled and ultraSSDEnabled, linuxConfiguration now supports provisionVMAgent = true
 - 01/07 : Updated all templates with new CustomObject parameter
 - 01/04 : Missed backendaddresspool in appgw variable for outputs
 - 01/04 : Updated ApplicationGateway template with backendaddresspool array